- Rank: Seaman 1st Class

 At least two other Elwell brothers also served in World War II.
 Royal’s twin, Doyal, served in the Navy from Dec.
 31, 1941 through September 1945.
 Brother Cecil served in the Army from July 1942 until March 1946.

-At least one of Mr. Hudnall’s brothers, Vestal, also served.
+At least one of Mr. Hudnall’s brothers, Charles Vestal, also served.
 He was in the Army from February 1942 through December 1945.
 Mr. Milligan had no brothers.